mohhitSaini/LINK-UP/README.md

 # LINK UP

-A web application called Project Name that allows users to search  advocates from different tech companies.
+A web application that allows users to search  advocates from different tech domains.
 It consists of a backend built with Django and a frontend built with React.

 ## Clone the Repository